26 people found this helpful

 - Make sure the extractor fan is turned off… whenever you’re cleaning it.

 - Remove the blades if you can, or make sure you can reach them comfortably.
-If you can’t, you might have to call for some assistance.
+If you can’t you might have to call for some assistance.
 Teamwork makes the dream work.

-- Gently wipe the blades with a damp sheet of Plenty kitchen paper.
-Wring it out before wiping so that it’s not soaking wet.
+- Wring it out before wiping so that it’s not soaking wet.

 - Wipe down and dry thoroughly.